 Through internships supported by the Clarence and Anne Dillon Dunwalke Trust, Time Warner Inc., and others, the Middlebury C.V.
 Starr Schools Abroad offer qualified undergraduates a chance to gain practical experience as part of their education abroad.

-Through internships of 16 hours per week (during an eight-week period of the semester), students enhance and strengthen their foreign language skills, deepen their social immersion in a foreign culture, and gain in-depth experience within a foreign work environment.
+Students enhance and strengthen their foreign language skills, deepen their social immersion in a foreign culture, and gain in-depth experience within a foreign work environment for 16 hours per week (during an eight week period of the semester).
 This experience can also provide participants with new knowledge and skills that may lead to greater career, graduate school, and other opportunities in the future.

-The Clarence and Anne Dillon Dunwalke Trust, with the encouragement of Mark M. Collins '79, a trustee, established in 1998, an endowment to support international internship opportunities.
-Time Warner Inc. awarded Middlebury a grant of $500,000 in December 1998 to establish the Ronald H. Brown-Time Warner Endowment, in honor of former Secretary of Commerce, Ron Brown '62.
-Both of these funds support the placement and supervision of students in a variety of work environments while pursuing studies at the Middlebury C.V.
-Starr Schools Abroad.
+Internship opportunities are supported by the Dillon Dunwalke Fellows Program, established by Clarence and Anne Dillon Dunwalke Trust through Mark M. Collins, Jr., '79, and the Ronald H. Brown-Time Warner Endowment, established by Time Warner Inc., in honor of former Secretary of Commerce, Ron Brown '62.
+Both of these funds support the placement and supervision of students in a variety of work environments while pursuing studies at the Middlebury Schools Abroad.

 Students who do not complete an internship for credit may complete volunteer work through the Middlebury School in France.